Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 ![](media/03014.png){ #fig:03014 width=75% }

 A prime application for spark gaps is in overvoltage protection.
-Engineered not to ionize, or \"break down\" (begin conducting), with normal system voltage applied across the electrodes, the spark gap\'s function is to conduct in the event of a significant increase in voltage.
+Engineered not to ionize, or \"break down\" (begin conducting), with normal system voltage applied across the electrodes, the spark gap's function is to conduct in the event of a significant increase in voltage.
 Once conducting, it will act as a heavy load, holding the system voltage down through its large current draw and subsequent voltage drop along conductors and other series impedances.
 In a properly engineered system, the spark gap will stop conducting (\"extinguish\") when the system voltage decreases to a normal level, well below the voltage required to initiate conduction.

 One major caveat of spark gaps is their significantly finite life.
 The discharge generated by such a device can be quite violent, and as such will tend to deteriorate the surfaces of the electrodes through pitting and/or melting.